 What Is The Credit Report Organizations Act?

 Signed into law in 1996 by President Clinton, the Credit Repair Organizations Act, also known as CROA, is actually part of the Consumer Credit Protection Act.
-It requires companies offering credit repair services to consumers to advertise and communicate with consumers in a transparent and honest manner.
-The law was passed to force businesses to stop taking large amounts of money from their clients while promising to do things they either could not do or had no intention of doing while working with the client.
+It requires credit repair companies to advertise and communicate with consumers in a transparent and honest manner.

-Prior to this act, companies would tell their clients they could remove negative items from credit reports and thus dramatically improve a person’s credit score.
-However, what often occurred was the company making many false promises while charging hundreds or thousands of dollars for their services.
-When the Credit Repair Organizations Act was passed, it then became illegal for these companies to promise their customers they could give them a fresh start with their credit by creating a new credit profile.
-It also forced companies to eliminate the practice of obtaining large upfront fees for their services, instead letting customers pay only after services have been rendered.
+Prior to this act, companies would tell their clients they could remove negative items from credit reports.
+Companies would make false promises while charging hundreds or thousands of dollars for their services.
+When the Credit Repair Organizations Act was passed, it then became illegal for these companies to promise their customers they could give them a fresh start.
+It also forced companies to eliminate the practice of obtaining large upfront fees for their services.

-One important aspect of the CROA has been requiring companies to let their customers know they themselves can take action to repair their own credit reports, without using the services of a credit repair company.
-The decision to use or not use a credit repair company depends on many factors for each customer, such as how confident they are in their ability to handle the process or if they feel they have enough patience to see it through to the end.
-Unfortunately, for people who have been the victims of identity theft, the process of credit repair can sometimes take several years.
+One important aspect of the CROA has been requiring companies to let their customers know they can handle the credit repair process on their own.
+The decision to use or not use a credit repair company depends on many factors for each customer.
+It really comes down to how confident they are in their ability to handle the process.
+It also requires a lot of patience to see it through to the end.
 Therefore, anyone whose credit is in need of repair needs to take these possibilities into consideration.

-Since this law was passed, consumers have reaped many benefits.
-Gone are high upfront costs, hidden fees and penalties and other questionable practices.
-For those who need credit repair and choose to use the services of a company, they are protected much more today than in years past.
+Consumers have reaped many benefits since this law was passed.
+Credit repair companies can no longer operate with high upfront costs, and hidden fees.
+For those who decide to use a credit repair company, they are protected much more today than in years past.